Programming641/same_shapes_between_frames_of_video/README.md

 directory = "videos/street6/resized/min1"
 ```

+then the result will be written to "shapes/image directory name/ directory of the result/"

 ## limitations
 * movement is restricted to 22pixels. if shape move beyond 22pxels, behavior is undefined.
 * if the video contain undefinable shapes like rain, fluid like object like water and so on, it may not work correctly.